-PLEASE NOTE: The work location for this position is at the UW Bothell / Cascadia College Campus Library.
-Work Study students are eligible, and encouraged to apply.
+PLEASE NOTE: The work location for this position is at a public service desk in the UW Bothell / Cascadia College Campus Library.

-• Must have a strong commitment to providing high quality customer service.
+• Must demonstrate a strong commitment to providing high quality customer service.

-• Must be able to communicate clearly both verbally and in writing.
+• Must be able to clearly communicate both verbally, and via email.

-• Experience working autonomously and collaboratively with a diverse population of co-workers, users, and clients
+• Experience working autonomously and collaboratively with peers, co-workers, users, and leaders.

 • Familiar with the UW Bothell/Cascadia College co-located campus and its resources.